turingschool/backend-curriculum-site/module1/projects/futbol/index.md

 Your project will be assessed using [this rubric](./rubric).

-### Evaluation Presentation
+### Evaluation Preparation
-Please reference [these instructions](./evaluation) to prepare a video presentation to submit for evaluation.
+Please reference [these instructions](./evaluation) to prepare for your live project evaluation.